 What do we vaccinate against and why?

 Calici virus (RHDV1) is regularly released into the environment in Australia, in an attempt to control the wild rabbit population.
 It is almost always fatal to unvaccinated rabbits, who will die within a day or so of exposure to the virus.
-It causes massive internal bleeding to many organs, especially the liver.
-Symptoms can include bloody discharge from the nose or bottom, but many rabbits are found dead with no outward signs of the disease – it is often only when several rabbits die in quick succession that Calici virus is suspected.
+It causes massive internal bleeding of too many organs, especially the liver.
+Symptoms can include bloody discharge from the nose or bottom, but many rabbits are found dead with no outward signs of the disease – it is often only when several rabbits die in quick succession that the Calici virus is suspected.

 The virus is “fomite” transmitted – that is, anything contacting an infected rabbit can pick up the virus and transfer it to another rabbit.
 Clothes, hands, shoes, car wheels and the wind can all transmit the virus.
 It can also be transported in bird droppings and in hay, so even indoor rabbits that have no contact with other bunnies can be affected.

 Vaccinations at home can be a good option to reduce stress in your bunny

 The vaccine should be given at 10-12 weeks of age, and a second booster recommended a month later.
 Thereafter 6 monthly boosters are given.
 Other vaccination protocols exist, but a six monthly booster provides the best protection against both RHDV 1 and 2 viruses.
 We are happy to discuss this in consult.

 Can the vaccine hurt my bunny?